Georgia State Route 32: Dawson to Sycamore

 SR 32 begins at an intersection with SR 45/SR 520 in Dawson, within Terrell County.
-Approximately 3500 ft later, it meets the western terminus of SR 118 (Crawford Street NE).
+Approximately 3500 ft later, it meets the west end of SR 118 (Crawford Street NE).
 Then, it leaves town, heading east.
-On the eastern city limits is Chickasawhatchee Cemetery.
-Farther to the east is Bethel Cemetery.
-After the highway enters Lee County, it curves to the south-southeast.
+After the highway enters Lee County, it curves to the south.
 Then, it gradually curves to the southeast.
-Just before entering Leesburg, SR 32 curves to the northeast, crosses over Kinchafoonee Creek, and then curves to the east.
+Just before entering Leesburg, SR 32 curves to the east, crosses over Kinchafoonee Creek.
 In town, it intersects US 19 Byp./SR 3 Byp.
 The three highways travel concurrent to the southeast for just over 1000 ft, to an intersection with US 19/SR 3 (Walnut Street).
-At this intersection, US 19 Byp./SR 3 Byp. meet their southern terminus, and SR 32 travels to the north, concurrent with US 19/SR 3.
-At 4th Street East, SR 32 departs the concurrency to the east northeast.
-One block later, it meets the southern terminus of SR 195 (Leslie Highway).
-At this intersection, it turns to the south-southeast and curves to the east.
+At this intersection, US 19 Byp./SR 3 Byp. end and SR 32 travels to the north, concurrent with US 19/SR 3.
+At 4th Street East, SR 32 departs the concurrency to the east.
+One block later, it meets SR 195 (Leslie Highway).
+At this intersection, it turns to the south and curves to the east.
 Just before leaving town, the highway passes Leesburg Cemetery.
 Farther to the east, it crosses over Muckalee Creek.
-Then, it meets the northern terminus of SR 91 before crossing over the Flint River into Worth County.
+Then, it meets SR 91 before crossing over the Flint River into Worth County.
 Just under 2 mi into the county, it intersects SR 300 (Georgia–Florida Parkway).
 It curves southeast to an intersection with SR 313 in Doles.
-Continuing to the southeast, it intersects SR 33.
+Continuing to the east, it intersects SR 33.
 Just over 0.5 mi later, it enters Turner County.
 The highway curves back to the northeast and enters Ashburn.
 In the city, it intersects SR 112 (West Washington Street).
 The two highways begin a concurrency to the main part of the city.
 At the intersection with US 41/SR 7, SR 112 continues to the northeast, while SR 32 turns right onto US 41/SR 7.
 The three highways head concurrent into Sycamore.
 Just outside Ashburn, they pass the Turner County Airport.